JJWallis/social-media-dashboard/README.md

 }
 ```

-Finally, to add further interactivity to the project, I decided to use a `transform: scale()`, whilst playing with appropiate transition amounts at the same time.
-I learnt how not to apply the transition on the pseudo-class, but the base element instead so that it occurs both when the pseudo-class applies and stops applying.
+To add further interactivity to the project, I decided to use a `transform: scale()`, whilst playing with appropiate transition amounts at the same time.
+I learnt how not to apply the transition on the pseudo-class but the base element instead, so that it occurs both when the pseudo-class applies and stops applying.

 ### Continued development

-I would like to continue learning about the different ways to create theme toggles accross all languages, but with a greater focus on accessibility.
+I would like to continue learning about the different ways to create theme toggles accross all languages but with a greater focus on accessibility.

-Additionally, further practice at creating more responsive grid containers by using an explicitly defined layout at different viewports would be something great to practice as well.
+Further practice at creating more responsive grid containers by using an explicitly defined layout at different viewports would be something great to practice as well.

 ### Useful resources